 “We want to reenvision how these outdoor spaces, like learning gardens and local green spaces, can be used by educators and communities,” Bang said.
 “Our aim is to create a strong foundation of support for students to participate in meaningful field-based learning.”

-Throughout the project, Bang, co-principal investigator Carrie Tzou (associate professor of education at UW Bothell) and other researchers will study effective practices for field-based science education and the impact on student learning.
+Throughout the project, Bang, co-principal investigator Carrie Tzou (professor of education at UW Bothell) and other researchers will study effective practices for field-based science education and the impact on student learning.
 During 2020-21, the project team will launch a year-long pilot professional development program for educators at five additional schools to help scale the educational model across Seattle Public Schools.

 Over the course of the four-year grant, a project of UW Bothell’s Goodlad Institute for Educational Renewal, up to 60 teachers and 1,000 students will take part in learning garden activities.